rabbitmq/erlang-rpm/README.md

 It may or may not be suitable for running other Erlang-based software or 3rd party RabbitMQ plugins.

-Team RabbitMQ provides x86-64 builds of the package for CentOS Stream 8 and 9.
+x86-64 binaries are provided with every release, while aarch64 (ARM64) binaries will be limited to new major and minor release, and patches when resources allow.

-ARM64 versions of the package **are not provided as binary builds**.
-If you'd like to contribute ARM64 builds and support, [let us know](https://github.com/rabbitmq/erlang-rpm/discussions/108).
+Binary packages can be produced on any host that can run Docker, including aarch64 hosts.
+See the **Building from Source** section below.

 ## Supported RPM-based Distributions

-Binary builds of this package target **modern RHEL and CentOS versions** (RHEL/CentOS Stream 8+) as well as recent Fedora releases:
+[Binary builds](https://github.com/rabbitmq/erlang-rpm/releases) of this package target **modern RPM-based distributions**:

  * RHEL 8.4 or later
  * CentOS Stream 8
  * CentOS Stream 9
  * Rocky Linux 8.5 or later
  * Fedora 34 or later
- * Amazon Linux 2023 (x86-64)
+ * Amazon Linux 2023

 ## What about CentOS 7 and derivatives?